 How do I become a proofreader with no experience/degree?

-In the last few years, more and more people are becoming freelance proofreaders by starting their own proofreading business and searching for proofreading jobs online.
-And so can you!
+In recent years, more people are becoming freelance proofreaders by starting their own business and finding jobs online, and you can too!

 1 Take a proofreading course